seungbemi/ke_complex-rules/README.md

 ## Launcher Mode

-The launcher mode can be initiated by striking enter while the capslock key is being pressed.
+The launcher mode can be initiated by pressing the Enter key while the Caps Lock key is being held down.
+This mode allows you to quickly open applications by combining the Caps Lock key with other keys.

 e.g. `CAPSLOCK(pressed) + ENTER(down/up) + c -> open Chrome`